-Also about a half hour's drive from Reno, Carson City offers up a Fourth of July celebration that also includes a full-on carnival, along with live music and food vendors.
-The celebration takes place at Mills Park from July 1 to July 4.
-It ends with a literal bang on the July 4, with a big fireworks display set to patriotic music that begins at dusk.
+About a half hour's drive from Reno, Carson City offers an annual Fourth of July celebration that includes a full-on carnival, live music, and food vendors.
+The celebration takes place at Mills Park throughout the week, with the largest crowd expected on the holiday itself to catch the finale fireworks show set to patriotic music.

 Along with carnival rides, concessions, and attractions, there are craft vendors and live music by local bands.
 While the fireworks show and concert is free to attend, the carnival does charge a one-time fee for entry and unlimited rides.

 If you're looking for a more casual way to celebrate the holiday, you'll feel right at home at the small-town Fourth of July festival in Virginia City, about a half an hour's drive from Reno.

 Although stores and shops around the city will host celebrations starting at 10 a.m., the noon parade officially kicks off the day's events with a red, white, and blue procession through the streets.
 Check out Old West-style cowboy shootouts, the Comstock Cowboys Amendment concert, raffles, auctions, and train rides throughout the day.